Fundamental Analysis Guides

 Since 2007, interest rates have been reduced to almost zero; this has helped fuel the recovery needed to restore wealth and boost confidence in the global economy.
 Low interest rates and vibrant global competition have helped to keep inflation low.
 We were at a point of price deflation in 2019, and in 2023, we are now facing high inflation.

-Economists declared inflation dead, but inflation is rising due to the pandemic and the huge decrease in global production.
+Economists declared inflation dead, but it rose due to the pandemic and the huge decrease in global production.
 High inflation over 4% is bad for wealth creation and stock markets.
-Central banks’ main tool for fighting inflation is to increase interest rates, but if you increase interest rates too much, they cause asset and equity bubbles to burst.
+Central banks’ main tool for fighting inflation is to increase interest rates, but if they increase interest rates too much, asset and equity bubbles burst.

 3. High Unemployment